kami93/academic-kickstart/content/authors/admin/_index.md

       year: 2018
 superuser: true
 ---
-I am a Researcher at the **[RIEC](http://riec.hanyang.ac.kr/)**, Hanyang University, mainly working on the research projects for intelligent vehicles.
+I am a Research Scientist at the **[Research Institute of Hanyang University](https://www.hanyang.ac.kr/web/eng/research-institute)**, mainly working on the research projects for intelligent vehicles.
 I focus on generative models and multimodal machine learning to build novel trajectory forecasting methods for intelligent vehicles and mobile robots.